nirajvnec/testLTC/README.md

+// Define a delegate that encapsulates a method that takes a bool and returns a Task Func<bool, Task> performSearch;

+// Assign a lambda expression to the delegate based on the condition if (this.Parent?.Name != "")
+{
+    // If the parent's name is not empty, assign the asynchronous search method performSearch = async (isSync) => await SearchAsync(isSync);
+}
+else
+{
+    // If the parent's name is empty, assign the synchronous search method performSearch = (isSync) =>
+    {
+        Search(isSync);
+        return Task.CompletedTask;
+    };
+}

+// Use the delegate to perform the search await Task.Delay(1);
+await performSearch(true);

 private async Task txtSearch_KeyUp(object sender, KeyEventArgs e) {
     searchText = txtSearch.Text; // Update the current searchText with the content of the search box